lucasbasquerotto/pod/README.md

 The focus here is to provide scripts and templates to be used to run containers, avoiding boilerplate to be repeatedly included in different projects.

-This repository is a generic implementation that actually isn't complete, and need another repository to complent it and to actually deploy a pod.
+This repository is a generic implementation that actually isn't complete, and need another repository to complement it and to actually deploy a pod.
 An example of such a repository is: http://github.com/lucasbasquerotto/ext-pod

+The 2 main directories in this directory is [main](/main), that contains **generic** scripts and templates, and [shared](/shared), which contains more **opinionated** scripts, templates and files.

 ## Scripts